leontutu/PokeMatch/README.md

 - Continuous refactoring based on learnings
 - JavaScript to TypeScript, CSS to SCSS migrations

-What started as sandbox weekend project evolved into a production-ready multiplayer game with comprehensive testing, CI/CD, and scalable architecture.
+What started as a sandbox weekend project evolved into a production-ready multiplayer game with comprehensive testing, CI/CD, and scalable architecture.

 [Link to commit history](https://github.com/leontutu/pokematch/commits)